Distributed Representations of Entities in Open-World Knowledge Graphs: Decentralized Attention Network

+\paragraph{Open-World Knowledge Graphs} In real-world KGs, the number of entities is not constant and new entities emerge frequently.
+To address this practical setting, we proposed open-world entity alignment, where a proportion of entities in the testing set are unseen to the model.
+We remove the relevant triplets from $\mathcal{T}_1$ and $\mathcal{T}_2$, setting them as auxiliary triplets which are available only at the testing stage.
+Similarly, for open-world entity prediction, we also remove the relevant triplets from the training set and set them as auxiliary triplets.
+Details on how to construct open-world datasets are introduced later in Section~\ref{sec:expr_dataset}.

-We start by introducing the Graph attention network (GAT) \citep{GAT}, which leverages linear self attention to operate spatially close neighbors.
-For an entity $e_i$, GAT aggregates the representations of its neighbors $N_i$ and itself into a single representation $\mathbf{c}_i$ as follows:
+\paragraph{Graph Attention Network} For an entity $e_i$, graph attention network (GAT) \cite{GAT} aggregates the embeddings of its neighbors $N_i$ and itself into a single output vector $\mathbf{g}_i$ as follows:

 where $a_{ij}$ is the learnable attention score from $e_i$ to $e_j$, and $\mathbf{W}$ is the weight matrix.
-To obtain $a_{ij}$, a linear attention mechanism is used here:
+To obtain $a_{ij}$, a linear attention mechanism is used:

-where $\mathbf{a}$ is a weight vector to convert the concatenation of two embeddings into a scalar attention score, and $\rVert$ denotes the concatenation operation. $\mathbf{W}_1$ and $\mathbf{W}_2$ are two weight matrices. $\sigma$ is the activation function, usually being LeakyReLU~\citep{LeakyReLU}.
-GAT computes the attention score of an entity $e_i$ to its neighbors in linear complexity, which is very efficient when being applied to large-scale graphs.
+where $\mathbf{a}$ is a weight vector to convert the concatenation of two embeddings into the attention score, and $\rVert$ denotes the concatenation operation. $\mathbf{W}_1$ and $\mathbf{W}_2$ are weight matrices. $\sigma$ is the activation function LeakyReLU \cite{LeakyReLU}.

+The attention mechanism in GAT consists of two steps: weighting and aggregation.
+In the weighting step, attention scores are computed for each entity in linear complexity.
+Subsequently, in the aggregation step, a weighted average is applied to the entity embeddings.
+This efficient implementation makes it suitable for large-scale knowledge graphs~~\cite{RDGCN,AliNet}.

+However, GAT also has some limitations.
+When encountering a new entity (e.g., \textit{W3C}), its embedding $\rve_\text{W3C}$ is randomly initialized, and the computed attention scores by GAT are meaningless.
+Additionally, $\rve_\text{W3C}$ is also a noise vector in the aggregation step.